swayea/paleraw1n-boot/README.md

 - Tested on iPhone 6s iOS 15.7.2 , Windows 11 Home
 - A9 and lower use A9 option

+# Requirements

+- Put your boot files into irecovery directory.
+Otherwise it will not work.

 # Usage

 - Open CMD